mtgred/netrunner/README.md

 The deck builder implements all the deck building constraints.
 It is optimised for fast deck edition.
 It is possible for instance to copy & paste a decklist from a forum and it will be parsed.

 The implemention of the game rules is in progress.
-Some actions such as drawing, taking credit or playing card are implemented but a game can't be completely played yet.
+About half of the cards are currently automated.
+For the cards that aren't, it is possible to resolve them manually most of the time.

 Card rules implementation status: https://www.dropbox.com/s/rpkhxafgile5spp/Cards%20status.xlsx